jrkelson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
-I am a geoscientist.
-I research modern and geologic global change through the lens of stable isotopes in sediments.
-I wear a few hats - stable isotope geochemist, soil scientist, and sedimentary geologist.
-I spend time in the lab and in the field.
+I am a sedimentary geochemist and paleoclimatologist.
+I research modern and ancient environmental change on land, primarily through the lens of stable isotopes in sediments.
+I am currently fascinated by soils because they make up the physical interface between climates and landscapes.
 {{% staticref "files/cv.pdf" %}}Download my CV here.{{% /staticref %}}